 When should I seek legal help in relation to an inquest?

 With some inquests it may not be necessary for you to have formal representation, such as if your business is not directly associated with the circumstances of the death.
 However, legal representation is strongly recommended for inquests where the hearing is likely to be lengthy or complex, or where the standard of care is in question.

 As no two inquests are the same we would always suggest seeking specialist advice at an early stage so that you can be fully informed as to the steps you take from there.

 How can you help me?

 We can do as little or as much as you need us to.
-In some cases you may require some guidance on preparing witness statements for the coroner, or advice on your disclosure obligations.
+In some cases you may require guidance on specific aspects, such as preparing witness statements for the coroner, or advice on your obligations to disclose certain documents.
 Alternatively, we can guide you through the whole process including the inquest hearing itself and undertaking the advocacy on your behalf.